 - Real estate inside sales agent: A real estate inside sales agent is a professional who works with clients to identify and purchase the property.
 They work with buyers to find properties that meet their needs and then help them to negotiate the best deal possible.
 They also work with sellers to get their homes ready for sale and to market them effectively.

-- Real estate transaction coordinator: A real estate transaction coordinator helps to manage the flow of paperwork and communication between buyers, sellers, and agents.
+- Real estate transaction coordinator: There are many benefits of using a transaction coordinator.
+Transaction coordinators help to manage the flow of paperwork and communication between buyers, sellers, and agents.
 They typically work for a real estate company and are responsible for making sure that all the parties involved in a real estate transaction are kept up to date on the progress of the sale or purchase.

 - Mortgage broker: A mortgage broker can help you get the best mortgage rates and terms for your needs.
 They have access to a wide variety of lenders, so they can find the right lender for your situation.